 I love pirate adventures and I love writing about the family dynasty begun in Across A Moonlit Sea.
 The first of the Dante saga, AAMS is the story of Isabeau Spence and the Pirate Wolf, Simon Dante, a romance born on the fiery seas of Cadiz.
 The Iron Rose is the second book in the series, focused around Juliet Dante, the daughter of the Pirate Wolf.
 The third book is The Following Sea, recounting the adventures of Juliet's younger brother, Gabriel Dante, the most mellow and easy-going of the offspring, yet equally deadly and skilled at the helm of his ship.

 That left Jonas Dante, the eldest son of the Pirate Wolf, the roughest and hardest pirate of them all, a throwback to his grandfather Jonas Spence.
 It proved to be a challenge to find the right story, the right woman that a man like Jonas would fall in love with, but I think I have come up with the perfect match.
 She's a thief, she's a runaway, she's a chameleon with a heart as well- armored as the one beating in Jonas's chest.
-I'm using the photo of Chris Hemsworth on the left as my *inspiration* for Jonas Dante.
-Not bad company on those long, dark, quiet nights of writing. *s*
+I've just finished mocking up a cover for The Far Horizon and I'm HOPING for a spring 2014 release!

 The Work in Progress